jonim-git/savesbackupbatchscript/README.md

 # savesbackupbatchscript

-Emulator saves progress (batch format ver).
+ A script which autocommits emulator saves if it detects changes in local saves folder.
+Also copies ps2 saves to same save folder.
 Shell format script originally done by [Christian Legge](https://github.com/christianlegge/).

 **Usage:**